ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 -  Versioning scheme of ESMValTool
 -  Breakage of recipes due to changes in input data or dependencies.
-   This is covered by the broken recipe policy. **TODO: Add link to broken recipe policy**
+   This is covered by the :ref:`broken recipe policy<broken-recipe-policy>`.

 Expectations of developers & users
 ----------------------------------